-Everyone wants to have the best component at the most affordable cost.
+Everyone wants to have the best electronic component at the most affordable cost.
 Don’t compromise on quality if you are getting at a lower cost.
 Sometimes device cost more due to better performance, more power efficient, smaller package, more integration (like optical isolation, ESD protection inbuilt in RS485 transceivers, etc.), better reliability.
-So, consider overall value-add rather than just the cost of a component.
+So, consider overall value-add rather than just the cost of an electronic component.

 11. From where to Buy

 As mentioned earlier, I always recommend buying electronic components from trusted sources like directly from the manufacturer if possible, authorized distributors, etc..
 I do not advice to buy from a shop (online or physical) where genuinity of electronic component is not assured.

 One may find it attractive to buy from a local vendor as it is available off-the-shelf and many times at lesser cost, but, in case there are any issues with the quality of electronic component, you may end up paying the price by loosing on precious time wasted on debugging.

 I have experienced this several times in the early days of my career so I always keep this in mind.

 12. Fall Back Solution / Assembly options

 It is always a good idea to keep some fallback /assembly option (if required) for the new circuit you are designing so that in case one circuit option doesn’t work, you will have another possibility.
 This many times saves manual patchwork, even redesign.